 Find out by taking a tour of our Flash!
 Bang!
 Boom!
 A History of Fireworks exhibition, which explores the fascinating international history of fireworks: from the chemistry of how they go “boom,” the factory laborers who churn them out, and the pyrotechnicians who light the match, to the migrants and business leaders who made them famous, and the innovators lighting up a new future.

-Drop-in tours are free and no reservations are necessary.
+• Drop-in tours are free and reservations are not required

 Featured image: “Fireworks display at Nuremberg, 1650,” from Pyrotechnics: The History and Art of Firework Making, 1922.